Am0rphous/Awesome/SysAdmin.md

 - [Wazuh](https://github.com/wazuh/wazuh/) - Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance. [wazuh.com](https://wazuh.com)
 - [Webmin](https://github.com/webmin/webmin) - Powerful and flexible web-based server management control panel [www.webmin.com](http://www.webmin.com).
 - [Zeek (Bro)](https://github.com/zeek/zeek) - Zeek is a powerful network analysis framework that is much different from the typical IDS you may know. [zeek.org](https://www.zeek.org)
+  ## Process monitoring
+  - [ProcDump (Windows)](https://docs.microsoft.com/en-us/sysinternals/downloads/procdump) - ProcDump is a command-line utility whose primary purpose is monitoring an application for CPU spikes and generating crash dumps during a spike that an administrator or developer can use to determine the cause of the spike.
   ## Attack Surface Monitoring
 - [Awesome Attack Surface Monitoring](https://github.com/0xtavian/awesome-attack-surface-monitoring) - Curated list of open-source & paid Attack Surface Monitoring (ASM) tools.
   ### Log Analysis
   - [AwStats](https://www.awstats.org/) - Powerful and featureful web server log analyzer.
   - [GoAccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.